aravind-ramaswami/arr229/lab2.md

 From this data, we can see that the gyroscope has significantly less noise than the accelerometer, but also drifts over time.
 Additionally, the accelerometer gave more accurate readings than the gyroscope when the IMU was held at a constant orientation.
 Finally, the gyroscope will become more accurate as the sampling frequency increases because the gyroscope can get updated measurements faster.

 I implemented a complementarity filter to combine the accelerometer and gyroscope measurements into a single reliable signal.
 I chose $\gamma = 0.8$ since the accelerometer gave more accurate measurements so I wanted to weigh it more.
-I used the following equations:

 $$
 \theta = (\theta + \theta_{gyro})*(1-\gamma) + \theta_a * \gamma